 OUCC witness Aguilar opposed Vectren South's request to recover pond closure costs for the Culley 3 Compliance Projects as part of the ECA because the OUCC's position is that Vectren South is already collecting pond closure costs within its depreciation rates.
-Ms. Aguilar also testified that neither Duke, IPL, nor NIPSCO are tracking pond closure costs.
-We have already addressed these positions and rejected them.
+Ms. Aguilar also Deleted: He cited Vectren South's overall rate of return and stated Vectren South's costs have decline since the last base rate case.
+He also suggested that Vectren South should be permitted to recover a return on investment of no more than 9.8%.